MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-evaluate.md

 ---
-title: "Machine Learning - Evaluate | Microsoft Docs"
+title: "ML Studio (classic): Machine Learning - Evaluate | Microsoft Docs"
 description: "Learn about the Azure Machine Learning Studio (classic) modules that you can use to evaluate a machine learning model."
 titleSuffix: ML Studio (classic) - Azure ms.date: 05/06/2019